 However, with this in mind, you may be wondering exactly what sort of benefits a healthy mouth can have with respect to your general health and wellbeing.
-Luckily for you, we have put together a list of our top five ways that improving your dental health can improve your overall wellbeing.
+Luckily for you, we have put together a list of our top five ways that improving your dental health, creating your perfect set of teeth, can improve your overall wellbeing.
 These include:

 - Healthy Saliva Will Keep Your Gut Healthy